Tour-de-Vino/tour-de-vino/src/posts/overview-post.md

 We will increase the customer lifetime value by providing gamifying the experience and providing a unique adventure to the customer.
 To do, we introduced the **Collectors Albumn** and **Sogrape Passport**.

----

-We believe all businesses should be data-driven.

-## **Wine Industry is no exception!**

-We will use both data science and machine learning to provide personalized recommendations to the customer, which will lead to an increase in customer retention and loyalty.

-Recommendation systems are a powerful tool to increase customer lifetime value (CLV).

 ![Customer Value](customer_lifetime_value.svg)

 Customer Lifetime Value represents the amount of revenue a customer generates over their lifetime.
 The goal is to increase this value by providing personalized recommendations to the customer, which will lead to an increase in customer retention and loyalty.